Symptom

 Training Coordinator: A training coordinator adds items and curricula into Learning.
 This role also assigns training needs to users and can add a curriculum to a defined assignment profile to automate learning assignments.
 This role can record learning events.
 This role is domain restricted.

-- Scheduler: A scheduling training coordinator adds scheduled offerings to support users fulfilling training requirements.
+- Scheduler: A scheduling training coordinator adds classes to support users fulfilling training requirements.
 This role can record learning events for schedule offerings.
 This role is domain restricted.

 - Reports: This role provides ability to run selected user oriented reports useful for metrical data.
 This role is not domain restricted because all users are in a single domain.